calliope-project/calliope/doc/user/building.rst

 For parameters that vary in time, time series data can be read from CSV files, by specifying ``resource: file=filename.csv`` to pick the desired CSV file from within the configured timeseries data path (``model.timeseries_data_path``).

 By default, Calliope looks for a column in the CSV file with the same name as the location.
-It is also possible to specify a column too use when setting ``resource`` per location, by giving the column name with a colon following the filename: ``resource: file=filename.csv:column``
+It is also possible to specify a column to use when setting ``resource`` per location, by giving the column name with a colon following the filename: ``resource: file=filename.csv:column``

 For example, a simple photovoltaic (PV) tech using a time series of hour-by-hour electricity generation data might look like this: